How Dangerous Are The Long Term Effects of Anorexia?

 Certainly, the majority of those who have anorexia will not die.
 But make no mistake, the long-term consequences of this disease can be severe.

-Initially, the health consequences related to anorexia are noticeable: emaciated appearance, dry skin and hair, bluish fingertips, etc. Unfortunately, the long-term and far more severe medical issues cannot be seen on the surface.
+The health consequences related to anorexia are noticeable: emaciated appearance, dry skin, and hair, bluish fingertips, etc. Unfortunately, the long-term and far more severe medical issues cannot be seen on the surface.